 While each case is unique and results are not guaranteed, having an attorney to advocate for you can help you achieve a better outcome.

-How do I Appeal Denied LTD Benefits?
+How Can You Appeal Denied Long Term Disability Benefits?

 If your application for LTD benefits is denied, the next step will depend on the type of policy that you have.
-Because the law governing disability insurance policies is complex, it is important to consult with a disability benefits attorney as soon as possible if you receive a denial letter.
+Because the law governing disability insurance policies is complex, it is important to consult with a long term disability benefits attorney as soon as possible if you receive a denial letter.

 ERISA benefits have strict deadlines that, when missed, can seriously limit or forever prevent a disabled worker from getting disability benefits.
 Many ERISA policies will only allow a single appeal with a limit of 180 days from the date of the initial denial to submit that appeal, and any additional evidence you may have to support your claim.
 If the LTD insurer again denies the claim, your only remaining recourse would be to file a federal lawsuit to try to obtain your benefits.

-Bross & Frankel’s ERISA disability attorneys have the experience and knowledge necessary to address the insurer’s reasons for denying your claim.
+Bross & Frankel’s ERISA long term disability attorneys have the experience and knowledge necessary to address the insurer’s reasons for denying your claim.
 We’ll get to work to give your appeal the best chance of success.

 Contact Us Today